nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+Clientele+ shows an error message.

       Use case resumes at step 2.

 * 3b.
 The given details are invalid

     * 3b1.
-AddressBook shows an error message.
+Clientele+ shows an error message.

     Use case resumes at step 2